 The occupational therapy program has been fully approved and registered by the New York State Education Department.
-In addition, the program has been accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, P.O.
-BOX 31220, Bethesda, MD, 20824-1220.
-The AOTA phone number is (301) 652-AOTA.
+In addition, the program has been accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
+ACOTE's telephone number c/o AOTA is (301) 652-AOTA and its web address is www.acoteonline.org.